KingofApp/docs/themes/README.md

 Each element is composed by one `KoaBehavior`:

-* **KoaBehavior**: It contains most of the elements behavior: attributes, methods, etc.
+* **KoaBehavior**: It is a [Polymer behavior](https://www.polymer-project.org/1.0/docs/devguide/behaviors.html) that contains most of the elements behavior: attributes, methods, etc.

 And: